 This year the concept of hygge is more important to us than ever, as travelling will not be a priority to us and our time spent indoors will be prioritised.
 Here at The Basket Company we have cracked the secret behind Hygge and these are our tips on how to create contentment in your own home.

 To start, just like the Danes… grab a bite to eat.

-The Danes find great joy and pleasure in comfort food, either alone or on a large table with lots of their friends and family.
+The Danes find great joy and pleasure in comfort food, either alone or on a large table.
 To truly embrace the Danish culture create a traditional Danish lunch and embrace hygge first hand.
 The most popular lunch to have in Denmark is Smørrebrød, which is an open sandwich on buttered ryebread, with a selection of toppings.
 A very popular choice for Smørrebrød would consist of homemade meat or fish meatballs.
 Once they’re prepared, slice them and place them on top of your slice of buttered ryebread.
 Next choose from two of their favourite toppings, which are either a cucumber salad or red cabbage and gherkins.
 Complete your open sandwich with a pickled remoulade sauce and a side of potato salad and there you have it.
 You can either serve the meatballs hot or cold, as the Danes often like to use the leftover meatballs to create their sandwiches.

 Light some tall thin candles in the centre of your table and dim the lights and your meal can’t get much more hygge than that.

 As we will be spending lots more time indoors, you want to make sure that your home is organised and that you’re not living under a tower of clutter.
 As the Danes love a touch of warmth and texture in their homes, we couldn’t think of a more perfect solution for clutter that would fit the bill.